Indochinese Communist Party: Transformation

-Following the dissolution of the ICP, its Vietnamese members went on to form the Workers' Party of Vietnam in 1951, which later became the Communist Party of Vietnam.
-In Cambodia, the Kampuchean People's Revolutionary Party was founded, which eventually evolved into the Cambodian People’s Party.
-Similarly, in Laos, the communist movement solidified into the Lao People’s Party, which played a significant role in the country’s post-independence political developments.
+The ICP reemerged publicly as the Workers' Party of Vietnam in 1951, which later became the Communist Party of Vietnam in 1976.
+In Cambodia, the Kampuchean People's Revolutionary Party was founded (which eventually evolved into the Cambodian People's Party).
+Similarly, in Laos, the communist movement solidified into the Lao People's Revolutionary Party, which played a significant role in the country’s post-independence political developments.

 Party activity program

 The party program of action was based on 10 points: